DCAN-Labs/cdni-brain/docs/basecamp.md

 # Basecamp

+Basecamp is a task-tracking website that is used by some research projects within CDNI.
+Even if you work with a PI who does not use Basecamp to track their projects, it can be a useful tool to track your own to-do lists and find previously posted information and files.

+Everyone should have access to the [DCAN Labs Basecamp](https://3.basecamp.com/5032058/) and should be granted access to the CDNI HQ project.
+Here is where you can find helpful messages about administrative workflows in CDNI and add your Out of Office time to the calendar.

-## Adding a New Project to the [DCAN Labs Basecamp](https://3.basecamp.com/5032058/)
+## Adding a New Project

 Aside from personal project boards and teams, all research projects associated with a PI must be assigned a project number and be tracked on a new Basecamp Project board.
-If you have questions about where on Basecamp something should be tracked or whether a new Basecamp Project board is needed or not, please reach out to the DCAN project managers directly for guidance.
+If you have questions about where on Basecamp something should be tracked or whether a new Basecamp Project board is needed or not, please reach out to the CDNI project managers directly for guidance.
 In order to obtain a project number and set up a Basecamp, please do the following:

 **Step 1: Request a project number from the project managers**

 Fill out the [Project Request Form](https://forms.gle/1ddNGf6pbe5WE2QV8) to request a project number.
-Please consult the list of [current active projects](https://docs.google.com/spreadsheets/d/1ZYwQIaH2aJP3ClCwHZL6pmaTSNGbAkg91co2ENcIYl0/edit?usp=sharing) to make sure that your project name is distinct.
 The PMs will also confirm that the project name and goals are distinct from exisiting projects.

 **Step 2: Create a new project on Basecamp utilizing the template**
  - Go to the Basecamp dashboard and select **Make a New Project** at the top of the page